Date Published

 Once admitted to a Canadian educational institution, international students are eligible for a PPR.

-Stream of Family Reunification
+Stream Of Family Reunification

 Applicants in this category must present documentation proving their relationship with a Canadian citizen or permanent resident, such as marriage or birth certificates.